ise-uiuc/Repilot/README.md

 ## ⚠️ How to build and use Repilot from source?

 > [!WARNING]
+>
 > Building Repilot from source is **NOT** recommended since there are many complex dependencies and configurations to handle.
 It is only for advanced users who want to extend Repilot.
+If you want to build from source, we also encourage you to check out our [Dockerfile](https://github.com/ise-uiuc/Repilot/blob/main/Dockerfile) for more details.

 > [!IMPORTANT]
 > **Environment requirements**